fightforthefuture/old.fightforthefuture.org/site/_petitions/2016/davis-pepper-spray.md

 search_description: "UC Davis is trying to scrub references to a 2011 pepper-spraying incident from the Internet.
 Instead they should memorialize the event with a statue of the pepper-spraying cop on campus."
 twittertext: "Don't let UC Davis hide history.
 Tell @lindakatehi to erect a statue of the pepper-spraying cop on campus."
 social_title: "Erect a statue of the pepper-spraying cop on UC Davis campus. "
-social_description: "UC Davis wants you to forget that time they casually pepper-sprayed their students.
-Instead they should commemorate it with a statue on campus."
+social_description:
+  Tell UC Davis Chancellor Katehi: "erect a statue of the pepper-spraying cop on campus to keep the memory alive."
 share_image: ""
 share_image_dims: ""
 published: true